Maki roll recipe for two. Learn how to make thin sushi rolls (hosomaki) at home with tuna, salmon, or cucumber in this beginner-friendly guide.

 - Temaki: Hand roll shaped like a cone.

-In this recipe, we’re making three simple hosomaki rolls — one with cucumber, one with tuna, and one with salmon.
+In this recipe, we’re making three simple hosomaki rolls: one with cucumber, one with tuna, and one with salmon.
 These classic thin rolls are easy to customize and perfect for beginners.
-If you’re curious about the other styles, stay tuned.
-I’ll be sharing more recipes for them soon!

 Why This Recipe Works

-- Beginner-Friendly: With just one filling, hosomaki is simple to assemble and easy to roll — perfect for first-timers.
+- Beginner-Friendly: With just one filling, hosomaki is simple to assemble and easy to roll.
+It's perfect for first-timers!

 - A True Classic: These clean, simple rolls are a restaurant staple!
 And a great way to master the basics before trying more advanced styles.

-- Fresh & Customizable: Fresh-tasting and versatile, hosomaki works beautifully with classics like cucumber, tuna, or salmon — or your own favorite fillings.
+- Fresh & Customizable: Fresh-tasting and versatile, hosomaki works beautifully with classics like cucumber, tuna, salmon, or your own favorite fillings.

 Ingredients & Tools